PraFFL: A Preference-Aware Scheme in Fair Federated Learning: Conclusion and Future Works

 \section{Conclusion and Future Works}

 In this work, we proposed a preference-aware scheme in fair federated learning (PraFFL), which is capable of providing models with different trade-offs to every client in real time.
-In the training phase, our proposed PraFFL does not require the assumption that the Pareto front is convex and prevents leaking the client's preference privacy.
-In the inference phase, PraFFL can infer arbitrary preferences for each client after only one training.
-We theoretically prove that given a client's preference, training the hypernetwork of PraFFL can obtain the optimal personalized model and learn the entire Pareto front.
-Experimental results show that the solution set obtained by PraFFL on four datasets is well-performing, and the solutions obtained by PraFFL are the optimal choices for most of the client's preferences compared to the five advanced algorithms.
+In the training phase, our proposed PraFFL does not require the assumption that the Pareto front is convex and preserves the client's preference privacy.
+In the inference phase, the model obtained by PraFFL can be adaptively adjusted according to the client's preferences.
+We theoretically prove that given a client's preference, PraFFL can linearly converge to the Pareto optimal model and learn the entire Pareto front.
+Experimental results show that the solution set obtained by PraFFL on four datasets is well-performing, and the solutions obtained by PraFFL are the optimal choices for most of the client's preferences compared to five advanced algorithms.

 Although our proposed PraFFL can achieve promising results on the four datasets, it still has room for improvement.
-In the first direction, the distribution of the training and testing dataset is inconsistent.
-A good solution set on the training dataset may not necessarily lead to a superior solution set on the testing dataset.
-In the second direction, the cross-entropy and fair loss function used in our work are not completely equivalent to the error rate and DP disparity, respectively.
-To further improve the performance of PraFFL, a possible approach in the future is to improve model generalization ability through methods such as model regularization.
-Another approach is to use function approximation methods to approximate the error rate and DP disparity formulation.
+The first direction is to improve the generalization ability of the learned Pareto front.
+The distribution of the training and testing dataset is inconsistent.
+A good solution set on the training dataset may not lead to a superior solution set on the testing dataset.
+Therefore, the generalization of the learned Pareto front can be improved by regularization or using advanced data sampling strategies.
+In the second direction, the cross-entropy and fairness loss functions used in our work are not equivalent to the error rate and DP disparity formulations, respectively.
+To further improve the performance of PraFFL, a possible approach is to approximate the error rate and DP disparity formulations.